tobiashjalmarsson/stock_app/README.md

 # stock_app
- Description
+ DESCRIPTION
- Mobile application being developed in Flutter to visualise data from a seperate repo.
+ - Mobile application being developed in Flutter to visualise data from a seperate repo.

  TODO
  - Implement stock cards [X] -- More styling required, but basic layout is in place